thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 '''
 ```

 It is not illegal to use triple quotes as generic comments, they are treated as strings and evaluated and not ignored.
+One has to think before using

 ```python
 >>> def function():